Presented at the Asbestos Disease Awareness Organization (ADAO) Press Conference in Washington, D.C. on April 4, 2013

 Exposure to asbestos can cause mesothelioma and lung, gastrointestinal, laryngeal, and ovarian cancers, as well as non-malignant lung and pleural disorders.
 The National Institute for Occupational Safety and Health (NIOSH) database statistics revealed that, from 1999 – 2013, the USA buried 43,351 Americans who died from mesothelioma and asbestosis – just two of the many diseases caused by asbestos.

-In response to this continued public health crisis, eighteen months ago, I began asking three questions:
+In response to this continued public health crisis, eighteen months ago, I began asking five questions:

 - Who are the U.S. companies and/or government agencies importing asbestos?

 - What asbestos-containing products are being manufactured in the U.S.?

 - What asbestos-containing products are being used in the USA?

 - What asbestos-containing products does the USA import?

 - What asbestos-containing products does the USA export?

 What seems simple isn’t always easy.
 I have been unable to get answers to any of my questions due to U.S. Code Title 13, Chapter 9, Section 301(g), which protects the confidentiality of export data collected by the U.S. Census Bureau.
 This roadblock led me to a different question: Why is the United States “dependent on imports to meet manufacturing needs,” as the U.S. Geological Survey (USGS) states?

 Ultimately, I uncovered new information about the “USA Asbestos Toxic Trade,” U.S. ports of entry for asbestos, and U.S. institutions and mutual funds shareholders of Eternit S.A.